Chrom3D/Chrom3D/README.md

 ## Getting started with your own data
 Genome 3D reconstruction from Hi-C contact maps and lamin ChiP-seq data.
-Note: this section will be updated with more detailed information soon.

 * Pre-process your Hi-C data into Hi-C contact maps
 > Several great tools exist, such as https://github.com/nservant/HiC-Pro and https://github.com/MWSchmid/HiCdat